astormn/MP1/README.md

 hands:
 threaded hand tracking data that captures images and on another thread processes the detection result to be sent over the UDP server

+hand_and_pose:
+tracking the hands and eblows and shoulders.
+The wrists are from the hand tracking as I found they were more stable than the pose wrist landmark.